dafny-lang/dafny/docs/DafnyRef/Statements.md

 object either, even though there is now no proof that the Dafny specifications are satisfied by the external implementation.

-A lemma is a special kind of method.
+A lemma is a special kind of (ghost) method.
 Callers are therefore unaffected by the absence of a body, and the verifier is silently happy with not having a proof to check against the lemma specification.
 Despite a lemma being ghost, it is still the compiler that checks for, and complains about, body-less lemmas.
 A body-less lemma is an unproven lemma, which is often known as an _axiom_.